 VCAT cannot make recommendations about the use of private video conference facilities.

 Fees only apply to video conference bookings.
-Video conference fee amounts are outlined in the VCAT Fees Table.
+See fees for video conference bookings.

 The following fees apply and must be paid by the party who requests the video conference:

 - line rental fees for a booking using an ISDN system.
 Line rental charges are based on whether the connecting call is made to a local, regional, interstate or international location.

 Line rental fees do not apply to IP system bookings.
 Most VCAT hearing locations use this system.
 A booking fee will still apply.

 Booking and line rental fees must be paid by 4pm the day before the hearing.

 If you are experiencing financial hardship or you hold a Health Care Card, you may apply for all video conference fees to be waived or reduced.
 This is called fee relief .
 You must meet eligibility requirements to be granted fee relief.